rcbops/ceph-deployment-toolkit/docs/ceph-install-18_04.md

 __Glossary__

-Collocated - Occurs when every single drive in a ceph cluster is a SSD.
+Colocated - Occurs when every single drive in a ceph cluster is a SSD.
 The wal and db partitions will share the SSD with the data partition

 Non-Collocated - Occurs when there are HDD with a small number of SSDs.
 The HDD drives will hold the data partition while the SSDs will hold the wal and db partitions for each osd